FusionAuth/fusionauth-site/site/_posts/2020-10-01-updating-crufty-php-application.md

 ## Configuring an application in FusionAuth

-Once you have FusionAuth installed, you need to configure an application to correspond to the legacy PHP application.
+You need to configure an application in FusionAuth to correspond to the legacy PHP application.
 Let's call it "The ATM" because of how much profit this application throws off.
+Note that you can have as many applications and users as you want.

 Navigate to "Applications" in the administrative user interface and create a new one.
 Go to the OAuth tab and ensure that the "Authorization Code" grant is checked.
 Add a redirect URL of `http://localhost:8000/oauth-callback.php`.
 At the end, it should look like this:

 pic TBD